 Also take a look at my main Website Design page on this site.

 Many years of experience is drawn upon when creating your website to a high standard.
 You’d perhaps be surprised at what has to happen behind the scenes before a website is considered of sufficient quality, and secure enough, to be in the public domain.
-Everything from improving and resizing images to ensuring layout appearance stays exactly as it is intended to be.
+Everything from improving, resizing, and correctly labelling images to ensuring layout appearance stays exactly as it is intended to be.
 Appearance, typographic consistency, editorial sentence construction, grammar, spelling, typos, and usability, together with design and content of information, all has to be checked and rechecked several times – by both designer and client.
 Very often, the background code of a website has to be modified to better suit customer requirements – again, something that demands a high level of experience and continually developing knowledge.
 And all of this also requires SEO (Search Engine Optimization).

 Even as a website is being created, you [the client] will often change your mind – and this is expected.
 You often have to see something to appreciate it’s not exactly what you were thinking about, or that you get a new idea that will make something even better!
 The great thing about the Internet, is that you can see what is happening in real time and make amendments quickly.